acend/kubernetes-basics-training/content/labs/010.4/_index.en.md

 you can verify, if the ConfigMap was crated successfully.

-The content can also be displayed with `$ kubectl get configmaps javaconfiguration -o json --namespace [TEAM]-dockerimage`.
+The content can also be displayed with `$ kubectl get configmaps javaconfiguration -o json --namespace [USER]`.

 ## Attach a Configmap to a Pod